Clubs and Activities

 Cooking Club (6th Gr.)
 The Cooking Club is an after school program designed to give sixth graders an opportunity to develop or tweak their kitchen skills.
 During the Cooking Club, we will be making snacks that can safely be made with little or no adult supervision.
 This is a great time to learn some new recipes to dazzle your friends and parents.
 Cooking Club will be meeting with students in Room 42 from 3:30 – 5:00 Tuesdays and Wednesdays.
 The first week of October until 4:30 PM.
 Registrations are a first come first served basis.
 There is a $50 participation fee plus $10 for additional supplies.

-Destination Imagination is a creative, team-focused problem solving, STEM competition.
+Destination Imagination (DI) is a problem solving competition team.
+DI challenges students to think creatively and use their imagination to design a unique solution to a multi-tiered STEAM challenge.
 We have two teams of students from grades 6th through 8th.
 The competition is dedicated to inspiring the next generation of innovators, leaders and creative problem solvers.
-An informational meeting will be held the last week of September and team selection will begin the following week.
+An informational meeting will be held in September.
+For more information email email@example.com or visit Mrs. Bohrer’s Oncourse page.

 Forensics Club (6-8) Forensics, or the art of public speaking, is a very prestigious club.
 Members of the Forensics team compete in county tournaments in Oratory, Declamation, Impromptu, Prose Interpretation and Poetry Interpretation events.
 Forensics teaches lifelong skills in public speaking and prepares students for high school and beyond.
 Mrs. Smith meets with the Forensics Club in Room 20.
 Please listen to the morning announcements for upcoming meetings.
 Meetings will be scheduled before and after school.